Bayesian-LoRA: Probabilistic Low-Rank Adaptation of Large Language Models: Abstract

 \section{Abstract}

-Large Language Models usually put more emphasis on accuracy and therefore, will guess even when not certain about the prediction, which is especially severe when fine-tuned on small datasets due to the inherent tendency toward miscalibration.
-In this work, we introduce Bayesian-LoRA, which reformulates the deterministic LoRA update as a probabilistic low-rank representation inspired by Sparse Gaussian Processes.
+Large language models are typically optimized for accuracy and, therefore, will guess even when uncertain about their predictions.
+This problem becomes especially pronounced when the model is fine-tuned on small datasets, which often causes overfitting and results in a tendency toward miscalibration.
+In this work, we introduce Bayesian-LoRA, which reformulates the deterministic LoRA update as a probabilistic low-rank representation inspired by Sparse Gaussian Processes (SGP).
 We identify a structural isomorphism between LoRA's factorization and Kronecker-factored SGP posteriors, and show that LoRA emerges as a limiting case when posterior uncertainty collapses.
-We conduct extensive experiments on various LLM architectures across commonsense reasoning benchmarks.
-With only approximately 0.42M additional parameters and ${\approx}\,1.2{\times}$ training cost relative to standard LoRA, Bayesian-LoRA significantly improves calibration across models up to 30B, achieving up to 84\% ECE reduction and 76\% NLL reduction while maintaining competitive accuracy for both in-distribution and out-of-distribution (OoD) evaluations.
+We conduct extensive experiments on various LLM architectures across commonsense reasoning, language modeling, and mathematical reasoning benchmarks.
+With only approximately 0.42M additional parameters and ${\approx}\,1.2{\times}$ training cost relative to standard LoRA, Bayesian-LoRA significantly improves calibration across models from 7B up to 30B, achieving up to 84\% Expected Calibration Error (ECE) and 76\% Negative Log-Likelihood (NLL) reduction while maintaining competitive accuracy for both in-distribution and out-of-distribution (OoD) evaluations.